uzsito/attach-hexa/README.md

 * Easily accessible Nano pin headers for potential new features, reserved pins marked on silkscreen

 ## PCB BOM
+The PCB's size is 91mm * 26mm measured by PCBWAY's system.
+According to KiCAD it is 91,338mm * 25,87mm.

 The following components are needed to assemble the custom pcb.

 | Component  | Type | Package | Value | Quantity |